mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 3. Apply the scale factor to the monitor workspace using :ref:`Scale <algm-Scale>`
 4. Perform a prompt peak correction (if applicable) using :ref:`RemoveBins <algm-RemoveBins>`
 5. Perform a flat background correction (if applicable) using :ref:`CalculateFlatBackground <algm-CalculateFlatBackground>`
-6. Convert to wavelength and rebin using :ref:`SANSConvertToWavelengthAndRebin <algm-SANSConvertToWavelengthAndRebin>`
+6. Convert to wavelength units and rebin using :ref:`SANSConvertToWavelengthAndRebin <algm-SANSConvertToWavelengthAndRebin>`

 *SANSSave*
 ------------

-The *SANSSave* algorithm performs two steps:
+The :ref:`SANSSave <algm-SANSSave>`  algorithm performs two steps:

 1. Create a cloned workspace where the zero-error values are inflated (if this is requested)
 2. Save the workspace into each specified file format.

+Zero-error inflation is useful for data points where the error is 0.
+When performing any form of regression of this the zero-valued error will fix the model at this point.
+If we inflate the error at this point then it does not contribute to the regression.

 *SANSScale*
 -------------

-The *SANSScale* algorithm scales a SANS workspace according to the settings in the state object.
+The :ref:`SANSScale <algm-SANSScale>` algorithm scales a SANS workspace according to the settings in the state object.
 The scaling includes division by the volume of the sample and multiplication by an absolute scale.